Marella Canary Island and Atlantic Cruises

 Santa Cruz de Tenerife, Tenerife

-Santa Cruz in Tenerife, dates back to 1494 and has its own coat of arms for bravery, after it successfully repelled an attack by the British Navy led by Horacio Nelson in 1797.
+Santa Cruz in Tenerife, dates back to 1494.
+It has its own coat of arms for bravery, after it successfully repelled an attack by the British Navy led by Horacio Nelson in 1797.

-With easy access from your Marella Cruise you can a stroll down Rambla de Santa Cruz, this beautiful avenue is over a mile long and is adorned with sculptures, flowers, shops and restaurants.
+With easy access from your Canary and Atlantic Islands Cruise you can a stroll down Rambla de Santa Cruz.
+It is a beautiful avenue, over a mile long, and is adorned with sculptures, flowers, shops and restaurants.
 Film buffs and nature lovers will definitely want to visit Teidi National park.
-This volcanic landscape was formed over 120000 years ago after a landslide caused by a an eruption from the Los Canadas Volcano.
-It has been the backdrop for countless films including, Clash of the Titans, Star Wars and the original Planet of the Apes.
+This volcanic landscape was formed over 120,000 years ago.
+After a landslide caused by an eruption from the Los Canadas Volcano.
+It has been the backdrop for countless films including, Clash of the Titans, Star Wars, and the original Planet of the Apes.

 santa cruz tenerife